-To understand how zero-knowledge rollups work, at least when it comes to the most popular ZK-rollup projects, we must consider how they are structured, using Ethereum as a base settlement layer.
+To understand how zero-knowledge rollups (ZK-rollups) work, at least when it comes to the most popular ZK-rollup projects, we must consider how they are structured, using Ethereum as a base settlement layer.

 An off-chain virtual machine occupies the second layer of a typical ZK-rollup.
 As mentioned earlier, ZK-rollups complete transactions in an off-chain environment that does not depend on Ethereum.
 The off-chain environment is called an off-chain virtual machine, which serves as Layer-2 and is the primary factor that improves scalability and throughput.
 ZK-rollups process batches of transactions using this off-chain virtual machine and post a validity proof on-chain to validate their activities.

-ZK-rollups operate as hybrids, working off-chain but leaning on Ethereum for several things.
+These types of rollups operate as hybrids, working off-chain but leaning on Ethereum for several things.
 Firstly, they derive their security from Ethereum since the network enforces the correctness of every update on the ZK-rollup's state and confirms that the data that explains these updates is available.
 Also, they publish compressed transaction data to Ethereum, while the network operates as a settlement layer for the ZK-rollup and helps resist censorship.